 Incorporating Calcium and Vitamin D into your daily routine is important.
 Calcium can be found in dairy products, milk, cheese, yogurt, almond milk, soy milk, spinach, broccoli, and legumes, and in calcium-fortified foods, like orange juice.

 Vitamin D is needed to help calcium get into the bones.
 If you live in a sunny climate, you may be getting enough Vitamin D from the sun during the summer months.
-To be sure, your body needs 1000 mg of calcium and Vitamin D daily.
-In the Northern Hemisphere during the winter, you may need to increase your intake of Vitamin D to 2000mg a day.
+To be sure, your body needs 1000 mg of calcium and 1000 IU of Vitamin D daily.
+In the Northern Hemisphere during the winter, you may need to increase your intake of Vitamin D to 2000 IU.
 Try to get the nutrients in your diet, but take a supplement if you are not able to get enough.

 Read Labels, Carefully